When you Google the keyword “benefits of content marketing”, you notice that close to 1.3 billion blogs are fighting for the same keyword.

 Create carousel content to keep your audience hooked

-GIFs when used appropriately can pattern interrupt much better than stagnant, dull images
+GIFs when used appropriately can pattern interrupt and make your content more interactive

 The fundamentals of creating content for your audience is to be helpful.

-Anchor text is the tool that makes the web so powerful.
-It makes access to relevant information in just one click.
+Anchor text is the tool that makes the interwebs so powerful.
+It makes access to relevant information easy in just one click.

 Linking to related topics in your content creates a content repository your audience comes back to for their other information needs.